miluskapajuelo/MiluskaPajuelo/README.md

 💻 What I do

-Working full time in Angular, Typescript and SCSS.
+Working full time in Angular, Typescript and SASS.
 Also experienced with Node.js.

 Code, Managment, Learn and participate in tech communities.